-13. A student completes a two-year, full-time foundation degree, then chooses to undertake a foundation degree bridging course over the summer in order to enrol full-time on the third year of an honours degree.
+14. A student completes a two-year, full-time foundation degree, then chooses to undertake a foundation degree bridging course over the summer in order to enrol full-time on the third year of an honours degree.
 In this case, both years of the foundation degree and the third year of the honours degree should be recorded as standard-length.
-The foundation degree bridging course should be recorded separately as a standalone, part-time course with an FTE of 0.3.
+The foundation degree bridging course should be recorded separately as a standalone, part time course.